 Sometimes a few big enough meteoroids do strike Earth’s surface.
 These are called meteorites.
 A meteorite is a meteor that strikes Earth’s surface.

 There are many man-made satellites orbiting the Earth.
 These are called artificial satellites.
 Artificial satellites are very important for mankind.
 The first artificial satellite was sent by Russia in 1957.
 It was named Sputnik-1.
-Launching of this satellite opened new horizons for the Scientists.
+The launching of this satellite opened new horizons for the Scientists.
 After a few years of launching Sputnik-1, Russia sent Yuri Gagarin, the first man into space.
 Since then, thousands of satellites have been sent into space.